-Weight loss reduces risk of death from cardiovascular disease in those at risk of diabetesApril 3rd, 2014 in Diabetes /
+Weight loss reduces risk of death from cardiovascular disease in those at risk of diabetesApril 3, 2014 in Medicine & Health / Diabetes

 Many research studies have shown that lifestyle interventions, such as exercise programmes or weight loss, in people with impaired glucose tolerance (those at high risk of diabetes) can prevent progression to overt type 2 diabetes.
 However, until now, there has been a lack of high quality, randomized controlled trial evidence to prove that lifestyle interventions prevent deaths from cardiovascular disease, such as heart attacks and stroke, in these people.